ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/evoting-avalanche-dapp/README.md

-# Create a Voting dApp on Avalanche using ReactJS
+# Create a Voting Dapp on Avalanche Using ReactJS

 ## Introduction

-We will generate [ReactJS](https://reactjs.org) boilerplate code using `create-react-app`, which we will modify for our dApp frontend.
+We will generate [ReactJS](https://reactjs.org) boilerplate code using `create-react-app`, which we will modify for our dapp frontend.
 React is a good choice for efficient, developer-friendly blockchain interactions.
 For the backend, [Solidity](https://docs.soliditylang.org/en/v0.8.4/) smart contracts will be deployed to the Avalanche blockchain using [Truffle Suite](https://www.trufflesuite.com).

-Truffle Suite is a toolkit for launching decentralized applications (dApps) on Ethereum Virtual Machine (EVM) compatible blockchains like Avalanche.
+Truffle Suite is a toolkit for launching decentralized applications (dapps) on Ethereum Virtual Machine (EVM) compatible blockchains like Avalanche.
 With Truffle you can write and compile smart contracts, build artifacts, run migrations and interact with deployed contracts.
 This tutorial illustrates how